awanmbandi/realworld-microservice-project/README.md

     - IAM instance profile: Select the `AWS-EC2FullAccess-Role`
     - User data (Copy the following user data): https://github.com/awanmbandi/realworld-microservice-project/blob/dev-sec-ops-cicd-pipeline-project-one/installations.sh
     - Launch Instance

+### ⚠️ NOTE:ALERT ⚠️
+- The above `Jenkins Userdata` includes a `SonarQube` container deployment task
+  - As a result, we know containers are `Ephemeral` by natuure, so if you `Stop` your `Jenkins CI Server` at anytime...
+You'll have to `Deploy the Container` again when you `Start` it back or bring the instance back up.
+  - If you do not do this, you will not be able able to proceed with the project.
+  - I have also Included a `Docker Volume` setup task as well for SonarQube, where the Container Data will be persisted to avoid Data lost.

 12) Slack
     - Go to the bellow Workspace and create a Private Slack Channel and name it "yourfirstname-jenkins-cicd-pipeline-alerts"